IoTPlay/homedig2/README.md

    c.
 Others

 3. Broker:
-   a. to dig2, from controllers:
+   a. to dig2, from controllers (Using the `dig2 iotp` protocol):
       i.
 Shelly
      ii. espeasy
    b. to controllers, from:
       i.
 HomeKit
      ii. dig2Msgr (not impl.)
+   c. to HomeKit, from dig2 (Using the digsHomeKit protocol):
+   d. to CoachDB, from dig2

 4. Events Engine:
    a.
 Prime the Lists: